sarperozer/BoardGameWithMinimax/README.md

 ```

 ## Running the Games
 To start playing, first navigate into the folder of the game that you want to play.
-Then run the following command, replacing the "game" with the name of the game you want to play:
+Then run the following command:

 ```bash
 python main.py